Community garden to help solve food insecurity

 Another need is fencing to keep out rabbits and deer.
 Brad Olson wants the fence to be attractive and secure, but as with all aspects of the project, he must work around funding issues.

 Osage Parks and Recreation has been performing the physical work.
-Currently the entire plot is 40 feet by 60 feet, but Parks and Rec plans to add four smaller plots, and they are working with the City of Osage to get water to the garden.
+The entire plot is 40 feet by 60 feet, but parks and rec plans to add four smaller plots, and they are working with the city to get water to the garden.

 “The infrastructure has all been done by students, so we’re just there for physical support more than anything,” Brad Olson said.

-Mehmen, a senior at Osage, will assist Parks and Rec with building a shed.
-He will help prepare the ground.
+Mehmen, a senior at Osage, will assist parks and rec with building a shed and will help prepare the ground.
 He started working on the project around a month ago, and he has requisitioned Osage industrial arts instructor Brent Jennings and one of his classes to help build the shed.

 “I’m interested in the outdoors,” said Mehmen, a farm kid whose family tends their own garden.
 A teacher suggested the LEAD project.